-Rome is the biggest city in Italy and it is the fourth most populated city in the EU after London, Berlin and Madrid with 4,3 million inhabitants in the metropolitan area.
+Rome is the biggest city in Italy and it is the fourth most populated city in the EU after Paris, London and Berlin with 4,3 million inhabitants in the metropolitan area.
 Like other cities, Rome is growing in size.
 The average population increase was 17,3% from 2001 to 20161.The diabetes prevalence in Rome is 6,6% and the obesity prevalence is 9,9%2.
 With more than 40% of Romans seeing themselves as physically inactive2, the city needs to rethink diabetes in an urban setting by addressing the risk factors and the health care services for Romans at risk of getting diabetes and those already living with type 2 diabetes.

 The first step of creating change is to understand the social factors and cultural determinants influencing diabetes in Rome.
 To that purpose, Cities Changing Diabetes Rome has three core elements – mapping the problem, sharing the learnings and taking action.
 The goal is to leverage resources and share key findings in Rome and across Italy to change the trajectory of the disease in cities through targeted actions informed by new insights.